Social Innovation: Case Study 5 – Community Recycling Enterprises

 We have undertaken desktop research into each of these innovations, and are now conducting semi-structured interviews with key people working in each field.
 We are keen to hear from other people working in our case study fields, and with people engaged in social innovation in general.
 To facilitate this debate, we will be sharing our summaries of each innovation based on our desktop research.

 This third case study tackles the history of community recycling enterprises.
-Please take a look at our summary and let us know what you think in the comments section.

 Community groups such as Avon Friends of the Earth pioneered kerbside recycling collection, the collection of a range of recyclable materials from the doorsteps of households.
 Community kerbside recycling schemes were initially established independently of local authorities, funded by grants, income from job creation and training programmes and the sale, to processors, of the materials collected (paper, metal, glass).
 As legislative drivers such as the Landfill Directive (EU) forced local authorities to recycle household waste, community kerbside collection schemes increasingly bid to deliver commercial contracts directly to local authorities, or as sub contracts to private waste contractors.
 However, these relationships were increasingly threatened by the private sector throughout the 2000s as commercial waste management companies adopted the business model.
 With a few notable exceptions, very few remain in business.